vegaprotocol/documentation/docs/concepts/vega-protocol.md

    - comparing the total number of votes cast as a percentage of the number eligible to be cast, to the minimum participation requirement.
 If the minimum is not reached, the proposal is rejected.
 	- comparing the number of 'for' votes as a percentage of all votes cast (maximum one vote counted per party) to the required majority.
 1. If the required majority of 'for' votes is met, the action described in the proposal will be taken (i.e., proposal is enacted) on the defined enactment date.
 Note the enactment date must be at least the minimum enactment period for the proposal type/subtype (specified by a network parameter) _after_ voting closes.

+### Community support for a propsal
+Having a submitted proposal pass the governance threshold requires the support of other Vega tokenholders.
+To give your proposal the best chance at success, you'll need to get the community on board.

+* Sense check your proposal by sharing an outline of your proposed action on the [community forum](https://community.vega.xyz) to find out if there is support for the proposal and its intention.
+* Share the detailed proposal on the forum, including the rationale, the specific parameters, and the data (JSON or similar) that would be submitted on-chain Invite discussion to amend the proposal until it reaches a final state that is ready to be submitted.
+* Once you submit the proposal, invite the community to vote, and be sure to vote on it yourself, too.

 ### Voting on proposals
 VEGA tokenholders can vote for or against any proposals.